doggy8088/d2l-zh-tw/chapter_natural-language-processing-pretraining/bert_origin.md

 In this pretraining task,
 15% of tokens will be selected at random as the masked tokens for prediction.
-To predict a masked token without cheating by using the label, one straightforward approach is to always replace it with a special “&lt;mask&gt;” token in the BERT input sequence.
+To predict a masked token without cheating by using the label, one straightforward approach is to always replace it with a special 『&lt;mask&gt;』 token in the BERT input sequence.
-However, the artificial special token “&lt;mask&gt;” will never appear in fine-tuning.
+However, the artificial special token 『&lt;mask&gt;』 will never appear in fine-tuning.
 To avoid such a mismatch between pretraining and fine-tuning, if a token is masked for prediction (e.g., "great" is selected to be masked and predicted in "this movie is great"), in the input it will be replaced with:

-* a special “&lt;mask&gt;” token for 80% of the time (e.g., "this movie is great" becomes "this movie is &lt;mask&gt;");
+* a special 『&lt;mask&gt;』 token for 80% of the time (e.g., "this movie is great" becomes "this movie is &lt;mask&gt;");
 * a random token for 10% of the time (e.g., "this movie is great" becomes "this movie is drink");
 * the unchanged label token for 10% of the time (e.g., "this movie is great" becomes "this movie is great").